Last Updated on October 1, 2025 by Hannah Stephenson

 Visiting the penguins at Boulders Beach in Cape Town is without a doubt one of the best things to do when you come to the city.

-That’s right, as if beaches, mountains, wine farms, and amazing food weren’t enough, Cape Town also has its very own penguin colony!
+That’s right, as if beaches, mountains, and wine farms weren’t enough, Cape Town also has its very own penguin colony!

-I’ve been to visit the penguins twice so far, once independently during the winter and a second time during the summer as part of a guided tour – and I absolutely loved it both times!
+I’ve been to visit the penguins twice so far, once independently during the winter and a second time during the summer as part of a guided tour.
+I absolutely loved it both times!

-However, the penguins aren’t exactly smack dab in the middle of town and so I’ve put together a guide containing all the info you’ll need to go and visit the penguins at Boulders Beach.
+However, the colony isn’t exactly smack dab in the middle of town and so I’ve put together a guide containing all the info you’ll need to go and visit the penguins at Boulders Beach.

 About the penguins at Boulders Beach

-The penguin colony at Boulders Beach is currently about 3,000 birds strong, which is pretty impressive given that back in 1982, there were only two breeding pairs left in the world!
+The penguin colony at Boulders Beach is currently about 3,000 birds strong.
+This is pretty impressive given that back in 1982, there were only two breeding pairs left in the world!

 Where is Boulders Beach?

-Boulders Beach is 41 kilometres (25 miles) from Cape Town city centre, and the drive takes around 45 minutes if you avoid traffic.
+Boulders Beach is 41 kilometres (25 miles) from Cape Town city centre.
+The drive takes around 45 minutes if you can avoid traffic.

 It’s in Simon’s Town, which is one of the oldest towns in South Africa, located on the eastern side of the Cape Peninsula.